 Set up a casino night where participants can play poker, roulette, blackjack, craps, and other casino-style games.

 All participants donate to gain poker chips they can use for games and redeem for prizes.

 14. Wine Tasting

 Hold a wine tasting.
-Bring in sponsors for the event, sell their bottles of wine and other items, and take a percentage of all products sold.
+Bring in sponsors for the event and sell bottles of wine, along with other items, and take a percentage of all products sold.

-If you prefer not to bring in large quantities of wine (or cannot get all that you need before the event due to cash restraints), you can easily set up a wine tasting coupled with our charity auctions software.
-This way, you would allow your group to taste the wine, bid on types and quantities they would like, and have the winning bids delivered later.
+If you prefer not to bring in large quantities of wine (or simply cannot get all that you need before the event due to cash restraints), then you can easily set up a wine tasting coupled with our charity auctions software.
+This way, you would allow for your group to taste the wine, and then bid on types and quantities they would like and have the winning bids delivered later.

-Exclusive Bonus: Auction Profit Blueprint™ – Breathe new life into your corporate fundraising with our four keys to double your auction profits.
+Exclusive Bonus: Auction Profit Blueprint™ – Breathe fresh life into your corporate fundraising with our 4 keys to double your auction profits.

-Whatever your situation, set up a corporate fundraiser to attract employees and inspire them to donate.
+Whatever your situation is, set up a work fundraiser that will attract employees and inspire them to donate.